PavlikBender/BenderDeck/README_EN.md

 1. Action "Add button" adds an empty button to the button grid.
 2. Adjusting the number of columns in the button grid.
 3. Property enabling the application to stay on top of all windows.
+4. Action "Devices", opens list of [devices](#devices).
-4. Setting the current language of the application - English and Russian languages are supported.
+5. Setting the current language of the application - English and Russian languages are supported.
-5. Link to the application's page.
+6. Link to the application's page.
-6. (X) Action to delete a button.
+7. (X) Action to delete a button.

 All buttons in the grid can be moved, and when clicked on a button in edit mode, the button properties window opens.